 Permission to Share Project Abstract with the Public.
 It is unlikely that OJJDP will be able to fund all promising applications submitted under this solicitation, but it may have the opportunity to share information with the public regarding promising but unfunded applications, for example, through a listing on a Web page available to the public.
-The intent of this public posting would be to allow other possible funders to become aware of such proposals.
+This public posting would allow other possible funders to become aware of such proposals.

-In the project abstract, applicants are asked to indicate whether they give OJP permission to share their project abstract (including contact information) with the public.
+The project abstract template asks applicants to indicate whether they give OJP permission to share their project abstract (including contact information) with the public.
 Granting (or failing to grant) this permission will not affect OJP's funding decisions, and, if the application is not funded, granting permission will not guarantee that abstract information will be shared, nor will it guarantee funding from any other source.